philemonnwanne/altschool-cloud-exercises/Month-01 Week-04/Exercise-04/Exercise-04.md

 `sudo apt -y install software-properties-common`

 > The -y flag will automatically agree to the installation.
-Without that, you would receive a prompt in your terminal window for each installation.
+Without that, there would be a prompt in the terminal window for each installation.

-- Next, I install the repository ppa:ondrej/php, which will give you all your versions of PHP:
+- Next, I install the repository ppa:ondrej/php, with the following command:

 `sudo add-apt-repository ppa:ondrej/php`